Oluwadamilola-ruth/GearZone/README.md

-# GearZone
+# TechZone
-**GearZone** is a peer-to-peer auction platform designed specifically for tech professionals.
+**TechZone** is a peer-to-peer auction platform designed specifically for tech professionals.
 It allows developers, designers, engineers, and other tech enthusiasts to easily buy and sell tech-related items within their community.

 ### Product Strategy:
 - **Problem Statement**: Tech professionals need a fast, community-driven platform to buy and sell items before relocating or upgrading their gear.
 Existing platforms charge high fees or lack community trust.